• Skip to primary navigation

 The first step is to restart the computer and reload the webpage that you were trying to access.
 This can help, if the problem was occurring due to a minor glitch.

-Once all the lights on the Modem are switched ON, try to access the webpage again and see if Chrome is still coming up with Err Network Changed Error message on your computer.
+After the Modem/Router restarts, try to access the webpage again and see if Chrome is still coming up with Err Network Changed Error message.

 3. Clear Chrome Browser Cache